shikon/shikon.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
+excerpt: "Lan tries to see connections with a broad view and answer the why this tech question."
 last_modified_at: 2021-01-07T20:51:23+2:00
 toc: true
 ---

-Fascinated by physics as well as modern devices, I started a BSc. degree in Applied Physics and afterwards also Electrical Engineering at the Eindhoven University of Technology.
-Currently, I am trying to close the gap between circuit design and novel semiconductors during my joint MSc. degree in the aforementioned fields.
+Fascinated by physics as well as modern devices I currently engineer for a company which is making many lives easier and more fulfilling.
+In my free time I like to be active but it is hard to balance with my passion for technology.
+Understanding my DIY projects from all abstraction levels, from device to system is my joy.

 ## Goal